pyconau/2018.pycon-au.org/speak.md

 Our submission process is anonymous.
 This means our reviewers will not know anything about your identity while assessing your proposal.

 Please avoid including identifying information like your name or your pronouns (he/she/they) anywhere in your proposal so that our reviewers can assess your talk by itself.

+Emails sent to the program@ address will only be seen by people on the organising team who do not have the ability to rate and review talks.

 ## Benefits